xCoderSai/xcodersai.github.io/README.md

 # Yeah, ok.
 What's it coded WITH? 🖥️
-Bootstrap, CSS, HTML, JS, PopperJS.
+Bootstrap, CSS, HTML, JS

 # What's left?
-Front Page needs some more stuff, Link Preview on all pages, and I need to make a few minor edits here-and-there.
-Stay tuned!
+Not much!
+I recently did a revamp.
+It works, but not on Chrome!